konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 * Average number of posts per member
 * Number of members who upgraded to paying accounts
 * Number who joined 6 months ago and are still active

+### Design

+* Designing the logo of community so it can have some local flavours added when spread across the world

 ### DeveloperWants